mpa139/allanlab/_pages/publications.md

 ### 2013

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf13 %}

   {{ conf.conf13 }} <br />